PaulMcCarthy401/contact-info-parser/README.md

 ```
 Note: Before installing dependencies, Windows users will need to install
 a version of the Visual C++ Build Tools and the Windows 10 SDK.
-More info about compiler dependencies due to spaCy
+More info on Windows compiler dependencies due to spaCy
 can be found [here](https://spacy.io/usage/#source-windows)

   - Python 3.4  -> Visual Studio 2010